Carpal Tunnel Syndrome Treatment in Surrey, B.C.

-The first treatment usually offered is a splint which is worn at night.
+The first treatment usually recommended is a splint which is worn at night.
 Altering your daytime activities can also help alleviate the problem.
 Once in a while, steroid injections are used.

-Most people can use their hand quite well after 10-14 days.
-However, everyone recovers at their own rate.
-It takes about 6-8 weeks for the hand to become “normal."
-Physiotherapy is sometimes required afterwards.
+The wound usually heals by 10-14 days, however, everyone recovers at their own rate.
+It takes about 6-8 weeks for the hand to become “normal.”
+Hand therapy is sometimes required afterwards.

-As with any surgical procedure, there is a risk of infection.
-Problems with the skin pulling open after surgery can be seen in rare patients but usually the hand heals without further surgery.
-It takes a variable amount of time for the numbness and tingling to go away; this commonly varies with the severity of the initial problem.
-Your surgeon will discuss other possible complications at the time of your consultation.
+As with any surgical procedure, there is a risk of infection and slow wound healing.
+The healed scar can often be sensitive to pressure, but this is temporary.
+It takes a variable amount of time for the numbness and tingling to improve; this commonly varies with the severity of the initial problem.
+Your surgeon will discuss other possible complications at the time of your consultation

 To learn more about how you may benefit from carpal tunnel treatment or to schedule a consultation with one of our board-certified plastic surgeons, please contact our Surrey office today.